 - Spend one hour per week with the adult Senior Mentor (SM) in relationship-building service

 Be enthusiastic and ready to play, talk, share, and hang out with SMs!

-Reflect on experiences in a weekly writing assignment
+Reflect on experiences in a weekly online writing assignment

 - Complete the Mid-year and End-of-year evaluation